Most people who initiate civil lawsuits are seeking damages from a negligent party for injuries, financial harm, or property damage.

 Car accident claims often stem from injuries that a negligent driver caused, and in many cases, the injured party is simply looking to receive compensation for expenses related to the accident.
-The nature and value of a car accident claim can vary from case to case, and there are several factors that will influence if and how much the at-fault driver may have to cover.
+The nature and value of a car accident claim can vary from case to case, and several factors will influence if and how much the at-fault driver may have to cover.

 Here are four factors that could affect your car accident claim:

-- Medical Attention
+1. Medical Attention

 If you sustained serious injuries in a car accident, it is important to visit a doctor or go to the emergency room as soon as possible, according to DMV.org.
-Aside from the importance of obtaining adequate treatment for your injuries before they become more serious, it is possible that a judge will not look favorably upon your claim if you delayed your doctor’s visit.
+Aside from the importance of obtaining adequate treatment for your injuries before they become more serious, it is possible that a judge will not look favorably upon your claim if you delay your doctor’s visit.

-- Police Report
+2. Police Report

 A police report is a valuable document in a car accident claim.
 It will provide comprehensive and credible information about the accident, and it should include details about the law enforcement official who assisted at the scene.
 Even if you only intend on claiming through insurance, it is likely that a representative from the insurance company will verify all claims with the attending officer listed on the report.

-- Pre-Existing Injuries
+3. Pre-Existing Injuries

-If you have pre-existing injuries, it still important to request new scans or x-rays of the injured regions, according to the Alabama Department of Insurance.
+If you have pre-existing injuries, it is still important to request new scans or X-rays of the injured regions, according to the Alabama Department of Insurance.
 Experts will compare the scans from before and after the crash, and they may be able to determine the extent of the new injuries or if the accident aggravated old injuries.

-At Morris Bart, LLC, we specialize in personal-injury law and accident claims.
-We can evaluate your case and provide advice on how to proceed with a claim.
-Call us today at 1-888-996-7971 to schedule an appointment with a qualified personal-injury attorney, and we will take you through the process and outline what you can expect in the coming weeks.
-We may even be able to recover damages related to your accident that pay for lost wages and medical expenses.
+At Morris Bart, LLC, we specialize in personal injury law and accident claims.
+We can evaluate your case and advise you on how to proceed with a claim.
+Call us today at (800) 537-8185 to schedule an appointment with a qualified personal injury attorney.

+We will take you through the process and outline what you can expect in the coming weeks.
+We may even be able to recover accident-related damages that pay your lost wages and medical expenses.